FRENSIE/FRENSIE/README.md

 same steps outlined above), frensie can be reconfigured and the build system should report no errors.
 After applying the patch to fix the race condition, close to linear thread scaling should be observed.

-Note: There are several other configure options that can be changed in the frensie.sh script.
- * `-D FRENSIE_ENABLE_DBC:BOOL=ON` turns on very thorough Design-by-Contract checks that can be a very useful debugging tool.
- * `-D FRENSIE_ENABLE_OPENMP:BOOL=ON` enables OpenMP thread support.
- * `-D FRENSIE_ENABLE_MPI:BOOL=ON` enables MPI support.
- * `-D DOXYGEN_PREFIX:PATH=path-to-doxygen-install-dir` indicates where the doxygen install directory is located.
-If your system already has Doxygen 1.8.2 or above, there is no need to install version 1.8.8 and this option can be deleted from the frensie.sh script.
- * `-D MCNP_DATA_DIR:PATH=path-to-mcnp-data` indicates where the nuclear data used by MCNP6 is located on the system.
-When this configure option is used, the FACEMC executable can be tested using the nuclear data used by MCNP6 by running `make test` or `make test-slow`.
-To disable these tests delete this configure option from the frensie.sh script.
- * `-D SETUP_DASHBOARD_CLIENT:BOOL=ON` allows the machine to be used as a dashboard client (see the next section).

 ## Dashboard
 A private [dashboard](http://cdash.ep.wisc.edu) has been set up for developers.
 Please register with the dashboard and send an email to [Alex Robinson](https://github.com/aprobinson) indicating that you would like to have access to the dashboard.